mamatha-git/jenkins-cicd-QA/README.md

 Q: What are some of the common plugins that you use in Jenkins ?

-A: Be prepared for answer, you need to have atleast 3-4 on top of y
+A: Be prepared for answer, you need to have atleast 3-4 on top of your head, so that interview feels you use jenkins on a day-to-day basis.